OSGeo/gdal/doc/source/development/rfc/rfc110_jit_compilation.rst

 The following (advanced) configuration options are added:

-* GDAL_USE_JIT=YES/NO/AUTO: used by the VRT expression evaluation code.
-  In AUTO default mode, the JIT code path is only used if more than 10,000 pixels are computed.
-JIT compilation is very fast for small functions like the ones we generate, but it has still a cost on very small requests.
-So below that threshold we fallback to MuParser interpretation.
-Setting to YES or NO can force/disable the use of the JIT, independently of that threshold.

 * GDAL_JIT_DEBUG=YES/NO (default: NO): when enabled, and :config:`CPL_DEBUG`
   configuration option is set to ``ON`` or ``GDAL_JIT``, debug messages specific to JIT usage, including generated C code and disassembly of the JIT code,